 Reference Class Forecasting

 The reference class forecasting is based upon human judgment.
 Under this method, the forecaster predicts the future according to similar scenarios in other places or times.

 The manager/forecaster makes the judgment on the expected outcome of a planned action in the future.

 Here, the team generates the most likely scenarios in line with various other scenarios.
 First, the forecaster calculates the outcomes of different scenarios and then develops the most likely scenarios.

 This method uses in-depth knowledge of the sales force about customer behavior.
-The insights help in improving the product/service as per the consumer expectations.
+The insights help improve the product/service as per the consumer’s expectations.
 The forecaster calculates the average of salesforce polling to derive future estimates.

 Quantitative Financial Forecasting Methods

 In quantitative methods, the forecasters use past observations to generate forecasts.
 Usually, a forecaster manipulates and analyzes the existing quantitative data through various quantitative and statistical tools to arrive at the most accurate results.